10Micron GM2000HPS II Combi Portable Equatorial Mount

 - Mount head protective bag

-- Two hard cases for the mount head and one for counterweights, electronics and small accessories
+- Three hard cases, two for the mount head, and one for counterweights, electronics and small accessories

 - Tripod soft case